Gardening Houseplants Types of Houseplants

 • How do you get lucky bamboo to grow new shoots?

 Regularly trim the stalks to encourage new growth on a lucky bamboo.
-The new growth will usually be fuller and more vibrant.
+The new growth will usually be fuller and more vibrant than what was previously there.
+Use the cuttings for propagation to get more new plants.

 • How do I count stalks of lucky bamboo?